nning/david/README.md

 ## Benchmarks

-David handles about 11.000 requests per second (tested in MRI 2.2.0 with up to 10.000 concurrent clients on a single core of a Core i7-3520M CPU running Linux 3.18.5).
+David handles about 12,500 requests per second in MRI and 14,000 in JRuby (tested in MRI 2.3.0 and JRuby 1.7.19 with up to 10,000 concurrent clients on a single core of a Core i7-3520M CPU running Linux 3.18.6).

 ## Copyright